Polyfrost/OneConfig-Documentation/utilities-module/json-utilities.md

 ### Safe parsing via callbacks

-An additional, third method is present for the purpose of running a callback **if** parsing succeeds on the string given.
+An additional, method exists for the purpose of running a callback **if** parsing succeeds on the given input.

 ```java
 JsonUtils.parse("{}", (jsonElement) -> {